 Explanatory note to Rule 5073-1: Amendments to Rule 5073-1 are stylistic, except the first sentence is changed also to permit "the court" to record judicial proceedings.
 The change is necessary to account for ECRO and Zoom recordings.

-RULE 5073-1 RECORDING, PHOTOGRAPHING, AND BROADCASTING JUDICIAL PROCEEDINGS activities," a concept that is unhelpful.
+RULE 5073-1 RECORDING, PHOTOGRAPHING, AND BROADCASTING JUDICIAL PROCEEDINGS

 Only the court and the official court reporter may record judicial proceedings.
 Recording, photography, or broadcasting by any other person is prohibited.